 On many occasions, researchers can only resort to observational studies to perform an in-depth analysis of certain study phenomena.
 In addition, it has better techniques to identify the variables.

 Another difference is that an observational study is always open to discussion because it always has a level of bias and has characteristics that can affect the results.

 If you are looking to set realistic goals for your medium or large-scale business, observation is the best practice.
 From sales growth to customer behaviour, all the information you collect will be relevant when setting specific objectives.
-At QuestionPro we can help you identify and solve problems through observational studies.
+At QuestionPro we can help you identify and solve research problems through observational studies.